Should I Become an Apartment Property Manager?

 Step 1: Earn a Bachelor's Degree

-- Complete a certificate program.
+A tip for success: complete a certificate program.
 Not all property management degree programs provide enough information related to apartment management.
 Undergraduate certificate programs in apartment management can often be completed in conjunction with other bachelor's degree programs.
-Certificate program courses may cover topics like fair housing and lending regulations, customer service, government-assisted housing programs, multi-tenant apartment management, bookkeeping and general maintenance.
+Certificate program courses may cover topics like fair housing and lending regulations, government-assisted housing programs, multi-tenant apartment management, bookkeeping and general maintenance.

 Step 2: Build Career Experience